Development-CITM/2D-Platformer/README.md

 The whole player system: state machine, lives, game feel...
 I've done the Pathfinding algorithm and the different states for enemies: movement, attacks, dead conditions... <br> <br>
 The camera and culling movement is part of my work too. <br> <br>

+# Features and our own innovation

+Our game, Snowy Mists uses all these features:
+* Map Loading from XML documents
+* Save and Load
+* Enemies with Pathifinding and lives
+* Delta time for adjusting framerate
+* Camera movement and culling
+* Console commands
+* UI elements

+We introduced some innovation too loading player and enemies from Tiled maps aswell.

 # Github Repository

 Our Github repository for the project: